 After that tit-for-tat start to statuary in Cardiff, there was a hiatus of 15 years before a plethora of statues started popping up one after the other in the new civic centre taking shape in Cathays Park.
-The council had to pay the 3rd Marquis of Bute (see below) £160,000 for the land (the equivalent of £18 million today) in 1898, building work began in 1901 and, as Cardiff was made a city in 1905, City Hall the first structure was completed.
-The first statue was already in place, unveiled in newly laid-out Alexandra Gardens to the rear of City Hall in 1899.
-Liberals ran the council, as well as the Westminster government, so it was a Liberal who was honoured, confirming the tendency of statuary in Cardiff to be used like a back-scratching mutual appreciation society by whichever power-bloc prevails at the time.
+The council had to pay the 3rd Marquis of Bute (see below) £160,000 for the land (the equivalent of £18 million today) in 1898 and building work began in 1901.
+The first structure, City Hall, was completed in 1905, the same year that Cardiff was made a city.
+By then the first statue was already in place, unveiled in newly laid-out Alexandra Gardens to the rear of City Hall in 1899.
+Liberals ran the council, as well as the Westminster government, so it was a Liberal who was honoured -confirmation of the Cardiff tendency towards statuary being a back-scratching mutual appreciation society for whichever power-bloc prevails at the time.

 Originally from Aberdâr, where the coal bonanza from his inherited land holdings brought him great wealth, Bruce was a Gladstonian Liberal who was MP for Merthyr Tydfil from 1852 to 1868 and, after he lost that seat, MP for Renfrewshire in Scotland from 1869 to 1873, when he was also an ineffectual Home Secretary.
 After being elevated to the peerage as Lord Aberdare, he devoted himself to education issues and his 1881 report into the state of Higher Education in Wales made a decisive, unanswerable case for the establishment of a university in Wales, the only part of the UK without one.
 The federal University of Wales was eventually founded in 1893, with Bruce its first chancellor, and the University College of South Wales & Monmouthshire (now Cardiff University) obtained its charter as a constituent part of the University of Wales in 1894.
 Bruce then died and his statue was positioned in the middle of Cathays Park, facing the bare ground earmarked for the first phase of the University College, completed 10 years later in 1909.
 By English sculptor Herbert Hampton (1862-1929), a monument specialist who had studied at Cardiff School of Art, the striking bronze shows Bruce looking suitably donnish and didactic in academic robes.
 Simultaneously, an identical statue of Bruce was unveiled on the promenade outside University College Aberystwyth (later shifted to inside the Old College building).

 In Alexandra Gardens, decent, intellectual, proudly Welsh, mildly progressive Bruce today faces what his baby has become: a bloated, empire-building, fee-chasing, degree sausage-machine that has facilitated the devouring of Cardiff by tower block ghettos for the transient and ditched its sole founding purpose to provide education for the people of Wales so comprehensively that no capital city university in the world has a smaller percentage of indigenous undergraduates.
 Meanwhile, the more Cardiff expands its ‘education industry’, the fewer traces there are of anyone educated in the city.
-This was illustrated in a recent edition of the University Challenge TV programme, when the Cardiff Uni team got humiliatingly thrashed in the first round by Southampton Uni, nearly setting a new all-time record low points total in the process.
+This was well illustrated in a recent edition of University Challenge, when the Cardiff Uni team got humiliatingly thrashed in the first round by Southampton Uni, nearly setting a new all-time record low points total for the long-running TV programme in the process.
 What was noticeable is that Southampton’s team all hailed from that city’s Hampshire/Dorset catchment area, whereas not one of Cardiff’s clueless foursome was from Wales let alone Cardiff.
 Let’s put it this way: if Bruce were alive today he’d turn in his grave.